Understanding an affidavit is essential for anyone involved in business, finance, or law.

-Sometimes referred to as an affidavit of fact or affidavit of truth, a sworn affidavit can be used in proceedings such as divorce, child support claims, and division of estate.
+Sometimes referred to as an affidavit of fact, an affidavit of truth, or a sworn affidavit, this document can be used in divorce, child support claims, and estate division proceedings.

 Whatever it’s being used for, an affidavit is always a written statement of fact that an individual voluntarily swears to be true.

 Here we explain the meaning of an affidavit, the different formats, and their practical uses.
 And finally, a six-step approach to writing it.